 We may use your information:

-- To provide you with information relating to our website, products or services that you request from us.
+- To provide you with information relating to our website, product, or our services that you request from us

-- To deal with entries into a competition.
+- For dealing with entries into a competition

-- To send you communications that you have requested and that may be of interest to you.
-These may include information about stays, events, promotions, offers, job offers, information about the hotel and the surrounding area and replies to requests and booking enquiries or confirmations.
+- To send you communications which you have requested and that may be of interest to you.
+These may include information about stays, events, promotions, offers, job offers, information about the hotel and the surrounding area and replies to requests and bookings enquiries/confirmations

-- If you consent, to notify you about products or special offers that may be of interest to you.
+- If you consent, to notify you of products or special offers that may be of interest to you.

 Sharing your data

-Your privacy is important to us and we will never release your personal details to any third party for their mailing and marketing purposes.
+Your privacy is important to us, and we confirm that we will never release your personal details any third party for their mailing and marketing purposes.

 Third parties and service providers working on our behalf

-We may pass your information to our third-party service providers, agents, sub-contractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example, to process payments and send you emails).
-However, when we use third-party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
-Please be reassured that we will not release your information to third parties unless you have requested that we do so, or we are required to by law; for example, by a court order or for the purposes of prevention of fraud or other crime.
+We may pass your information to our third-party service providers, agents subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example to process payments and send you email).
+However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
+Please be reassured that we will not release your information to third parties beyond Polurrian Hotel for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to release information to a third party by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

 Third-party product providers we work in association with